-In its second year, the FRDC commissioned the National Fishing Industry Marketing Strategy, later called the Fishing Industry National Study, aimed at identifying sustainable development and profitability challenges for the industry.
+• In its second year, the FRDC commissioned the National Fishing Industry Marketing Strategy, later called the Fishing Industry National Study (commonly referred to as FINS), aimed at identifying sustainable development and profitability challenges for the industry.
 It involved an unprecedented degree of consultation with industry and others, both in Australia and New Zealand.

 [The study's report identified a number of strategic planks that were subsequently implemented through Seafood Services Australia Ltd, the Seafood CRC and other FRDC investments.
 Planks that were not implemented were a well-funded national peak body and a seafood promotion body.
 However, in 2013 the FRDC's enabling legislation was changed to give the Corporation the power, among other things, to undertake marketing activities.
-See 2013-14: New roles for the FRDC]
+See 2013-14: New roles for the FRDC.
+Further in 2017 a new peak body, Seafood Industry Australia, was established with a significantly more robust funding base than any of its predecessors.]

-• A National Seafood Centre was also established to improve value adding of seafood.
+• A National Seafood Centre was established to improve value-adding of seafood.
 Innovation achieved by the Centre included packaging technology for export of live kuruma prawns, a machine to remove skin from small fish, and packaged UHT soup from processing waste.
-Later, the Australian Seafood Extension and Advisory Service was collocated to help the commercial sector to take up leading-edge post-harvest technology.
+Later, the Australian Seafood Extension and Advisory Service was colocated to help the commercial sector to take up leading-edge post-harvest technology.
 Both initiatives were in partnership with the Department of Primary Industry, Queensland, and they were accommodated in the Department's Centre for Food Technology.
-The FRDC's contribution was to fund a Commercial Manager8 to run the centre, 34 small industry-driven projects and other value-adding activities.
+The FRDC's contribution was to fund a Commercial Manager to run the centre, 34 small industry-driven projects and other value-adding activities.

-7 In 1995, Minister Beddall consequently amended the ministerial direction of 1992 to recognise the role played by FRABs in prioritising fisheries R&D.
+&lt;sup>7 In 1995, Minister Beddall consequently amended the ministerial direction of 1992 to recognise the role played by FRABs in prioritising fisheries R&D.

-8 The inaugural Commercial Manager, John McVeigh, later became the Queensland Minister for Agriculture, Fisheries and Forestry.
+&lt;sup>8 The inaugural Commercial Manager, John McVeigh, later became the Queensland Minister for Agriculture, Fisheries and Forestry and more recently moved into federal parliament.
 His successor, Deon Mahoney, later became the FRDC Programs Manager.

 [These initiatives later formed the basis for Seafood Services Australia, which commenced in unincorporated form in 1999 and as a not-for-profit industry development company in 2001.
 It wound up in 2013.
-See 2013-14]
+See 2013-14: New roles for the FRDC]

 - The FRDC established managed subprograms so that when the scope of a particular R&D objective extended beyond that which could be achieved through a single project undertaken by a single researcher, strategic directions were developed and maintained, R&D was not duplicated, scientific methods were standardised, and results were extended.
-Originally there were three subprograms: Replacement of Fishmeal in Aquaculture Feeds, Abalone Aquaculture, and Effects of Trawling.9 - The Cooperative Research Centre for Aquaculture was established.
+Originally there were three subprograms: Replacement of Fishmeal in Aquaculture Feeds, Abalone Aquaculture, and Effects of Trawling. - The Cooperative Research Centre for Aquaculture was established.
 The FRDC did not become a participant in this CRC but co-invested in related projects under an informal arrangement.